Boumediene v. Bush: Background

-Seven months later, the Supreme Court ruled in Hamdan v.
-Rumsfeld (2006) that only Congress and not the Executive Branch has the Constitutional authority to set up military commissions to try captives taken in the "war on terror".
-Congress passed the Military Commissions Act of 2006 in October, creating Military Commissions similar to those set up by the Executive Branch and retaining most of the features that had concerned critics.
-For example, the Commissions were empowered to hear and consider "hearsay evidence", suspects were restricted from attempting to refute or learn about evidence against them that was classified, and submission of evidence extracted from persons using "enhanced interrogation techniques," prior to the passage of the Detainee Treatment Act, was allowed.
+Seven months later, after the Supreme Court ruled in Hamdan v.
+Rumsfeld (2006) that the Geneva Conventions could be enforced in federal courts, Congress passed the Military Commissions Act of 2006 in October, creating Military Commissions similar to those set up by the Executive Branch in the Hamdan case (and retaining most of the features that had concerned critics.
+For example, the Commissions were empowered to hear and consider "hearsay evidence", suspects were restricted from attempting to refute or learn about evidence against them that was classified, and submission of evidence extracted from persons using "enhanced interrogation techniques", prior to the passage of the Detainee Treatment Act, was allowed.)
 The Act attempted to mandate that all outstanding habeas corpus submissions on behalf of the captives should be quashed.

 In February 2007, a three-judge panel of the Appeals Court for the D.C.
 Circuit considered Lakhdar Boumediene's habeas corpus submission, and in a split decision, upheld the Congress's authority to quash the outstanding habeas corpus submissions.
 In April 2007, the Court declined to review the Circuit Court's decision.

 Within a few months, it reversed this decision; on June 29, 2007, it granted a writ of certiorari to Boumediene and his co-defendants.

 Over the following six months, in addition to the briefs submitted by the United States government and the petitioner, over 20 amicus briefs were filed on behalf of Boumediene and his co-defendants by the American Civil Liberties Union, the Center for Constitutional Rights, the American Bar Association, and numerous other persons and organizations.

 The Supreme Court received over two dozen briefs of amicus curiae on the case, including some written strictly on the history and application of Habeas Corpus in England, Scotland, Hanover, Ireland, Canada, British-controlled territories, India, and the United States.
 Twenty-two amicus briefs were filed in support of the petitioners, Boumediene and Al Odah, and four were filed in support of the respondents, the Bush Administration.

 Oral arguments were held on December 5, 2007, and the Supreme Court announced its decision on June 12, 2008.
+Petitioners were represented by Seth P. Waxman.
+The government was represented by Solicitor General Paul D. Clement.